The Vexed Question of

 I too am a grateful student of Shri Raman.

 I met Shri B.V.
 Raman in 1993 when he was already quite elderly, and I was impressed with his sharp mind as well as his deep humility.
-Arising from my respect for Shri Raman as a writer, practitioner, and teacher, I applied Raman's ayanamsha to a variety of nativity calculations for several years.
+In respect for Shri Raman as a writer, practitioner, and teacher, I applied Raman's ayanamsha to a variety of nativity calculations for several years.

 However I would leave open the possibility that Raman's ayanamsha, along with the ayanamsha proposed by Holy Science 1855-1936 Shri Yukteswara Giri and several other notable ayanamsha (precession) rates proposed by other luminaries of Jyotisha vidya, can be used successfully to predict larger-scale matters of the fate of nations, big time cycles = yuga, and other greater-than-individual paths.